MrPeanutButterz/Bitburner/README.md

 `netStumbler.js`

 This is a basic hack script, the purpose of which is to kickstart your game... it will install serverExploid.js on every server it has access to.
+Start hacking any server with te provided server name as an argument.

+***Arguments - optional***
+1. specify the server to start hacking it

+**Example:** run netStumbler.js n00dles

 `buyHacknet.js`

-Run script with arguments!
 This script runs on autopilot until all the conditions are met.

-***Arguments***
+***Arguments - required***
 1. specify how many nodes you want to buy
 2. specify how many levels you want to buy
 3. specify how many ram you want to buy